loveencounterflow/bookmarks-organizer/README.md

   match any point, even a non-existing one when the journal is empty after after initialization and can thus be used to bootstrap the FA.

-* `...`—a.k.a. 'ellipsis', 'anonymous' or 'continue'; may occur as point (where it signifies 'continue with next transition' in order of inseetion to transitions table) or as tail (where it means 'continued from previous transition')
+* `...`—a.k.a. 'ellipsis', 'anonymous', 'continuation' or 'continue'; may occur as point (where it signifies 'continue with next transition' in order of inseetion to transitions table) or as tail (where it means 'continued from previous transition').

 ## Symbolic and Built-In Acts

-* `RESET`—to be called as the first act after setup; initializes journal (but not the board)
+* `RESET`—to be called as the first act after setup; initializes journal (but not the board).

-* `START`—to be called as the first act of a new case
+* `START`—to be called as the first act of a new case.

-* `STOP`-to be called as the last act of a case
+* `STOP`-to be called as the last act of a case.

 * `->`—a.k.a. 'walkthrough', 'then' or 'auto-act'; indicates that the assciatiated command is to be executed without waiting for the next act.
 This allows to write sequences of commands.

 ## Constraints on Transitions Table